 - the loan is not secured solely by your residence (for example, both your residence and a business asset secure the loan).

 If one of these exceptions applies, the court may cram down the loan, but you will have to pay off the entire crammed-down loan through your Chapter 13 repayment plan.
 For this reason, even if you meet one of the above exceptions, mortgage cramdowns rarely make sense unless you will have the capacity to make a balloon payment at the end of your plan.
 (Learn more about cramdown in Chapter 13.)

 For More Information

-To learn more about Chapter 13 bankruptcy and how it can help you avoid foreclosure, get Chapter 13 Bankruptcy: Keep Your Property & Repay Your Debts Over Time, by Robin Leonard and Stephen R. Elias (Nolo).
+To learn more about Chapter 13 bankruptcy and how it can help you avoid foreclosure, get Chapter 13 Bankruptcy: Keep Your Property & Repay Your Debts Over Time, by Stephen R. Elias (Nolo).

 If you are trying to save your home and are in jeopardy of foreclosure, get The Foreclosure Survival Guide, by Stephen R. Elias (Nolo).